What Are 'Inactive Emails' in Agillic?

 To ensure that your recipients are active and valid, you can set up rules for inactive emails in the 'Email' subsection in the 'System settings' in Agillic.
 If activated, these settings control when your recipients have the fixed Person Data INACTIVE_EMAIL set to True.
 Read more about fixed person data here.

-The default inactive setting is that a recipient has INACTIVE_EMAIL set to TRUE when the recipient has received at least 5 emails over a period of 90 days and not opened a single one of these emails.
+The default inactive setting is that a recipient has INACTIVE_EMAIL set to TRUE when the recipient has received at least 5 emails over a period of 90 days and not opened (or clicked) a single one of these emails.
 You can change these settings in the settings module in the 'Email' subsection.

 If a recipient has INACTIVE_EMAIL set to TRUE, Agillic will still send emails to the recipient.
 If you don't want to send to recipients who have INACTIVE_EMAIL set to TRUE you can check the checkbox 'Don't send to inactive emails'.